EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

 -----------------------

 * The subsequent step involves selecting a regression algorithm.
 The EnMAP-Box provides a range of state-of-the-art algorithms from the scikit-learn library (see https://scikit-learn.org/stable/index.html).
 It's important to note that different algorithms may result in varying accuracies and processing times, especially when incorporating the unmixing process into an ensemble.
 * Choose RandomForestRegression from the dropdown menu as the :guilabel:`Regressor` due to its lower processing time.
-Keep the default parameter settings (see https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html for more details on parameter settings).
+Keep the default parameter settings.
+Refer to the scikit-learn documentation for more information.
 * Iterate the unmixing 3 times by setting :guilabel:`Ensemble size` to 3 (scroll down).

 .. image:: tut_img/14_regressionalgo.png